skupperproject/refdog/terminology.md

 Sites are linked together to form a network.

 Sites have different kinds based on platform.
-These include Kubernetes, Podman, virtual machines, and bare metal hosts.
+These include Kubernetes namespaces, Podman hosts including virtual machines and bare metal environments.

 ### Link

-A link is a site-to-site communication channel.
+A link is a site-to-site TCP communication channel.
 Links serve as a transport for application traffic such as connections and requests.
 Links are always encrypted using mutual TLS.